This book contains the Genealogies of Early San Antonio Families and it is a great resource. You can read more about it in this blog post.

-The book is divided in four sections; Spanish-Mexicans from pages 15 – 243, French pages 255 – 265, Anglo-Americans pages 273 – 358, and Germans pages 375 – 412.
+The book is divided into four sections; Spanish-Mexicans from pages 15 – 243, French pages 255 – 265, Anglo-American’s pages 273 – 358, and Germans pages 375 – 412.

 I wish I could tell you that I found my family within the pages of this book but I did not since they are not from the San Antonio area.
 It was interesting to find some families listed as coming from Revilla and Mier.

 Regardless of how useful it was for me or not, I highly recommend that you check it out if you have any ties to the San Antonio area.
-The best thing is that this book is available out there in the internet free of charge for anyone to enjoy.
+The best thing is that this book is available out there on the internet free of charge for anyone to enjoy.

 Cover of Book: Genealogies of Early San Antonio Families (The Makers of San Antonio)

-Click here or on the above image to view on Hathi Trust
+Click here or on the above image to view on Hathi Trust or Download from Google

 Table of Contents:

 The table of contents has all the last names in alphabetical order but they are simply too many to list in here so I just added the sections and on what pages you can find them.

 Germans Pg 375 – 412

 This book is available free of charge for viewing at Hathi Trust and here is the link so you can see it. http://hdl.handle.net/2027/uc1.b3624118